WanderingSpaceThinker/nonexistence/_posts/2021-03-08-Perfection-v2.0.md

 It sums up everything pretty nicely, albeit it lacks a notion of fuzziness and chaotic energy that life has since evolution is a stochastic process.
 Coincidentally, this new ideal would be a great fit for the society I described previously.

-Reading that you might think "Wait a minute WST, did you wrote all of this to talk about biology and say the same thing as your precedent article but in a different manner?".
+Reading that you might think "Wait a minute WST, did you write all of this to talk about biology and say the same thing as your precedent article but in a different manner?".
 Well, to be honest, I can't deny either of those things but I can assure none of this was planned ahead.

 Anyway, class is over... wait, wait!
-Don't leave too quickly, I have some **fun** homework for you: I'd like to know what would you chose if you were to create a new ideal, and why.
+Don't leave too quickly, I have some **fun** homework for you: I'd like to know what you would choose if you were to create a new ideal, and why.
 You have until next class.